ocaml/dune/doc/instrumentation.rst

    (context (default (name profiling) (instrument_with landmarks)))

-If both the global and local fields are present, the precedence is the same as for the ``profile`` field: the per-context setting takes precedence over the command-line flag, which takes precedence over the global field.
+If both the global and local fields are present, the precedence is the same as the ``profile`` field: the per-context setting takes precedence over the command-line flag, which takes precedence over the global field.

-Declaring an instrumentation backend
+Declaring an Instrumentation Backend
 ====================================

 Instrumentation backends are libraries with the special field ``(instrumentation.backend)``.
-This field instructs Dune that the library can be used as an instrumentation backend and also provides the parameters that are specific to this backend.
+This field instructs Dune that the library can be used as an instrumentation backend, and it also provides the parameters specific to this backend.

 Currently, Dune will only support ``ppx`` instrumentation tools, and the